 Edinburgh Zoo tickets can be bought online here

 Planning your Scottish vacation and looking for ideas of ways to keep the kids happy in Scotland’s capital city?
-There is no shortage of things for the kids to do and many are great fun for the adults too!
-Here is my ultimate guide to Edinburgh with the kids.
+There are no shortage of things to do and many are great fun for the adults too!
+Here is my ultimate guide of things to do in Edinburgh with kids.

 This is one of my favourite attractions in Edinburgh and it’s brilliant for the kids (and adults too).
 Situated in what was once an old tenement block it started life as an outlook tower in the 1890’s.
 Each floor has a different theme including magic, optical illusions and 3D holograms.
 The Camera Obscura is in the Victorian rooftop chamber and the show is very likely to have the kids in stitches!
-Furthermore you get stunning 360 degree views from the roof top so the kids can play interactive games to their hearts content while learning at the same time and also getting pretty photos for Instagram.
+Furthermore you get stunning 360-degree views from the roof top so the kids can play interactive games to their heart's content while learning at the same time and also getting pretty photos for Instagram.
 Perfect.
-Camera Obscura

 The Royal Yacht Britannia in Edinburgh has been voted the UK’s number 1 attraction by Trip Advisor.
 How lucky then that it’s nearly on my doorstep!
 But with it being so close how weird is it that I’ve never been before?
 Last weekend I decided to remedy that fact while I was in Edinburgh and having survived the morning fighting my way through crowds of determined christmas shoppers on a mission I escaped intact and hot-footed down to Ocean Terminal for what was to be a relaxing glimpse into how the other half live.